jsdom/jsdom/README.md

 This is done mainly for performance and memory reasons: creating separate copies of all the many classes on the web platform, each time we create a jsdom, would be rather expensive.

 Nevertheless, we remain interested in one day providing an option to create an "independent" jsdom, at the cost of some performance.

-### Missing features in the new API

-Compared to the old jsdom API from v9.x and before, the new API is noticeably missing fine-grained control of resource loads.
-Previous versions of jsdom allowed you to set options that were used when making requests (both for the initial request, in the old equivalent of `JSDOM.fromURL()`, and for subresource requests).
-They also allowed you to control which subresources were requested and applied to the main document, so that you could e.g. download stylesheets but not scripts.
-Finally, they provided a customizable resource loader that let you intercept any outgoing request and fulfill it with a completely synthetic response.

-None of these features are yet in the new jsdom API, although we are hoping to add them back soon!
-This requires a decent amount of behind-the-scenes work to implement in a reasonable way, unfortunately.

-In the meantime, please feel free to use the old jsdom API to get access to this functionality.
-It is supported and maintained, although it will not be getting new features.
-The documentation is found in [lib/old-api.md](./lib/old-api.md).

 ### Unimplemented parts of the web platform